The Green Meadow: Connections

 The city Stethelos is also mentioned in the short story "The Quest of Iranon".

 Reprints

 The tale was published in Beyond the Wall of Sleep (Arkham House, 1943).
 The corrected text is collected in Lovecraft's revisions volume The Horror in the Museum and Other Revisions (Arkham House, 1970).
+It was republished in 2012 in The Crawling Chaos and Others.